BinaryNinjaCyberSamurai/Poseidon-s-Trident/README.md

 4. Commit and push your changes to your branch.
 5. Create a pull request and describe your changes.

 Please follow the coding standards and conventions used in the project.
 Please also respect the code of conduct and the license of the project.
-For more details, please see the [CONTRIBUTING.md] file.
+For more details, please see the [CONTRIBUTING.md](https://github.com/BinaryNinjaCyberSamurai/Poseidon-s-Trident/blob/main/CONTRIBUTING.md) file.

 ## License

 Poseidon's Trident is licensed under the MIT License.
-See the [LICENSE] file for more information.
+See the [License](https://github.com/BinaryNinjaCyberSamurai/Poseidon-s-Trident/blob/main/LICENSE) file for more information.